MichaelAbdul-Masih/SPAMMS/README.md

 Installation
 ------------
-*   SPAMMS is written in python 2.7 but in a future release, we will support python 3.7 as well.

 *   Clone the git repository to create a local copy.

         $ git clone https://github.com/MichaelAbdul-Masih/SPAMMS.git

-*   SPAMMS relies heavily on PHOEBE 2 so you will need to download PHOEBE 2 as well.
-Instructions for installation can be found at http://phoebe-project.org/

-*   Minimum package dependencies include:
+*   SPAMMS is written in Python 3 and has several dependencies that are needed to make it run.
+For your convenience, we have provided an environment file (SPAMMS_environment.yml), which you can use to create an environment that already has all of these dependencies.
+If you are using Anaconda you can create the environment as follows:

+        conda env create -f SPAMMS_environment.yml

+*   If you prefer to create the environment yourself, the minimum package requirements can be found below:

         astropy 2.0.12
         numpy 1.16.3